 In this section, we discuss the influence of early exercise in daily price limit markets by comparing the results of the proposed numerical solutions with simulations.
 Table 1 shows the solutions of Guo and Chang (2020) (denoted by GC) and our proposed three-point Richardson extrapolation solutions of the Chang et al. (2016) framework (denoted by RE) are consistent with the results of Monte Carlo simulations (denoted by MC) for European options and those of the least square Monte Carlo simulations (denoted by LSMC) for American options on stocks without dividends in daily price limit markets.4 The differences between the analytic solutions and MC are quite small.
 As for the computation time in the framework of Chang et al. (2016), our extended solution seems not to increase with the time to maturity.
 Our method has a great advantage in time consumption.
 For example, Table 1 shows that the computation time of our numerical solution is much less than the MC and LSMC.
-The computation not to increase with the time to maturity and is apparently between six and seven seconds.
+The computation time of our solution may consume more time for American put options, but it seems not to increase with the time to maturity and is apparently between six and seven seconds.
 However, the computation time of LSMC often quickly increases as the time to maturity increases.
 The comparison of the computation time of these two methods shows that the Richardson extrapolation is quite accurate and effective for the EEP in markets with daily price limits.